Lemon Chicken Orzo Soup in 30 Minutes

 How to make lemon chicken orzo soup:

-Saute for 3-4 minutes and then add minced garlic and saute for 1-2 more minutes.
+- Next, add minced garlic and sauté for 1-2 more minutes.

 frequently asked questions about lemon chicken orzo soup: